MikeAbousaleh/COMP-472-Project/README.md

 Data Preprocessing
 The dataset is preprocessed in the load_cifar10_data function which does the following:
-1. Download CIFAR-10 using torchvision.datasets.CIFAR10.
+  Downloads CIFAR-10 using torchvision.datasets.CIFAR10.
-2. Resize the images to 224x224 pixels which is needed for the VGG11 input size.
+  Resizes the images to 224x224 pixels which is needed for the VGG11 input size.
-3. Normalize the images using ImageNet's mean and standard deviation values for VGG11.
+  Normalizes the images using ImageNet's mean and standard deviation values for VGG11.
-4. Flatten the images for models like Naive Bayes, Decision Tree, and MLP.
+  Flattens the images for models like Naive Bayes, Decision Tree, and MLP.
-5. Reduce the dimensionality of the images for MLP and other simpler models down to 50.
+  Reduces the dimensionality of the images for MLP and other simpler models down to 50.

 Running the Code
 To train and see the results for the Naive Bayes, Decision Tree, MLP, VGG11 models, execute the main.py file.
 The file does: